cybex-gmbh/laravel-multifactor/README.md

 ],
 ```

-### Customizing Views (Optional)
+#### Customizing Views (Optional)

+To add a custom view for your new method:
-If the new method requires custom views, create a new View Response Contract that extends the Responsable Interface, make a new Response Class, and implement the `MultiFactorAuthMethodResponseContract` interface.
+1. Create a View Response Contract extending the Responsable Interface.

-Put the new view in the `resources/views/` directory.
-In the `config/multi-factor.php` file, add the new view to the `views` array.

-Add the new Response Class to the `MultiFactorServiceProvider's` `register` method:
+2. Make a Response Class implementing the `MultiFactorAuthMethodResponseContract`.
+3. Add your view to `resources/views/pages` and reference it in the views array in `config/multi-factor.php`.
+4. Register your Response Class in **MultiFactorServiceProvider**:

 ```php
 $this->app->singleton(MultiFactorCustomViewResponseContract::class, fn($app, $params): MultiFactorCustomViewResponseContract => new (config('multi-factor.views.customView'))(...$params));